jesuslopezpino/ExampleQuery/README.md

 example.setName("Jesús");
 example.setLastName("López");
 ```
 This is an example that we can apply as filter values container for our queries to CUSTOMER table.
-We will see more uses of examples in the service method explanations.
+We will see more uses of examples in the repository method explanations.
-## ExampleQuery Service
+## ExampleQuery Repository

 ExampleQuery provides an abstract interface that also implements that offers most usual usage to deal with a data repository.